-Thousands of people with physical and/or learning disabilities cannot use standard disabled toilets because they cannot walk or stand.
+Half a million people with physical and/or learning disabilities cannot use standard disabled toilets because they cannot walk or stand.
 They need support from one or two carers to use the toilet or to have their incontinence pad changed.

 This is dangerous, unhygienic, humiliating and undignified.
 We take it for granted that we would not change a baby on the floor of a public toilet - so why on earth is this acceptable for disabled adult people?

 The provision of these toilets in public places would make a dramatic difference to the lives of thousands of people who desperately need these facilities.
 They would have the option to travel by road instead of staying at home because there are no suitable toilets en route.